How to Improve Your Garden Soil

 I know, it sounds drastic.
 We've been conditioned to believe that we have to purchase expensive chemicals to fertilize our plants and to get rid of bugs, but it's just not true.
 If we needed them, then why are the forests thriving and healthy?
 Why do the wildflowers bloom so beautifully in spring and summer on acres and acres of land that hasn't had a person tending too them in years?
 Because Mother Nature has a way of taking care of herself.
 There is a balance in nature that we as a human race tend to disrupt because we are pompous enough to think that we can make it better.

 Once you have stopped using chemicals, get a soil test done by your local cooperative extension office.
 They will be able to tell you what needs to be added to your soil to make it better based on the type of soil that you have and it's current levels of nitrogen, phosphorus, potassium and micro nutrients.
-If you don't know where your local office is, check out the USDA web site for more info.
+If you don't know where your local office is, check out this site for more info.

 Even though I strongly suggest you have a soil test done, I realize that many people will not take the time to do that.
 It's never wise to add amendments to the soil without knowing for sure what it needs.
 You can end up wasting time and money and possibly making things worse, but since this article is about organic methods to improving your soil, I don't see any harm in talking further about what I add to my soil to make it better.